paigeshin/swift_ML_object_recognition/README.md

 - Reinforcement learning is an area of machine learning concerned with how software agents ought to take actions in an environment in order to maximize the notion of cumulative reward.

-#  So what CoreML provides us?
+#  So what CoreML provides?

 1. Load a Pre-Trained Model
 2. Make Predictions